 About

 Hi, I’m Erika Luckert (she/her).
-I currently serve as Assistant Director of Composition at the University of Nebraska-Lincoln.
+I’m an Assistant Professor and Director of Composition at the University of Southern Mississippi.
 My research focuses on writing pedagogies at the intersection of composition and creative writing, with an emphasis on social and collaborative practice.
 In my teaching, I aim not only to help my students grow as writers, but also to widen their understanding of the relationships, responsibilities, and communities that writing involves.
 As a writer, poetry continues to be a critical part of my practice, as well as a community that shapes my scholarship and pedagogy.

 Research